-In June, former Top Chef repeat offender Stephen Aspirinio announced his plans to open Pizza Vino Teca, a pizzeria in the Financial District.
+In June, former Top Chef repeat offender Stephen Asprinio announced his plans to open Pizza Vino Teca, a pizzeria in the Financial District.
 Thanks to the whims of CB1, he’s now one step closer to his goal.

-DNA Info reports that the community board granted Aspirinio advisory approval for a beer and wine license for the restaurant, which will serve grilled thin-crust pizza and is projected to open in February (its original opening date was Jan.
+DNA Info reports that the community board granted Asprinio advisory approval for a beer and wine license for the restaurant, which will serve grilled thin-crust pizza and is projected to open in February (its original opening date was Jan.
 1).
 At least one pizza will feature Chianti-leavened dough, which is one way to distinguish yourself.

 Asprinio noted that the combination of pizza and a glass of wine is “recession-proof.”
 It isn’t, however, critic-proof, or management-proof.
 And that may prove relevant to Asprinio, who left his last full-time job, as the managing partner of Forte di Asprinio in West Palm Beach, FL, amid accusations he was fired by the restaurant’s owner.
 Judging by the comments attached to a Palm Beach Post story about Asprinio’s departure, he seems to have made his share of enemies.
 “It’s about time that douche-bag looser [sic] got what he deserved,” reads one typical sentiment.